Google releases location data to show if coronavirus lockdowns working in 131 countries

-OAKLAND, California (Reuters) - Alphabet Inc’s Google on Thursday published reports for 131 countries showing whether visits to shops, parks and workplaces dropped in March, when many governments issued stay-at-home orders to rein the spread of the novel coronavirus.
+OAKLAND, California (Reuters) - Alphabet Inc’s Google on Thursday published reports for 131 countries showing whether visits to shops, parks and workplaces dropped in March, when many governments issued stay-at-home orders to rein in the spread of the novel coronavirus.

 Google’s analysis of location data from billions of users’ phones is the largest public dataset available to help health authorities assess if people are abiding with shelter-in-place and similar orders issued across the world.

-Its reports show charts that compare visits in recent weeks to subway, train and bus stations, grocery stores and other broad categories of places with a five-week period earlier this year.
-For some countries, Google charts regional data, such as at the county-level within the United States.
+Its reports show charts that compare traffic from Feb.
+16 to March 29 at subway, train and bus stations, grocery stores and other broad categories of places with a five-week period earlier this year.

+In Italy, one of the countries hardest hit by the virus, visits to retail and recreation locations, including restaurants and movie theaters, plunged 94% while visits to workplaces slid 63%.
+Reflecting the severity of the crisis there, grocery and pharmacy visits in Italy dropped 85% and park visits were down by 90%.

+In the United States, California, which was the first in the with a statewide lockdown, cut visits to retail and recreation locations by half.
+By contrast, Arkansas, one of the few states without a sweeping lockdown, has seen such visits fall 29%, the lowest for a U.S. state.

 Facebook Inc, which like Google has billions of users, has shared location data with non-governmental researchers that are producing similar reports for authorities in several countries.
 But the social media giant has not published any findings.